DiceTechnology/dice-where/README.md

 * `withBuilderListener` - a listener that is notified of events occurring during the in-memory database building stage
 * `retainOriginalLine` - whether to make the original file line available on query results

 An instance of `IPResolver`can be obtained by calling `build()` on the `IPResolver.Builder`instance and the result.
 This method will trigger the processing of all the configured databases and can take some time, depending on the number of lines to be processed (typically a function of the database granularity).
 See the benchmark section below for more details.

+###Inbound VPN/Proxy traffic
+At the moment, there is logic to determine whether an IP originates from a VPN.
+That logic lives in the `parseDbLine` method in the `MaxmindVpnDecoratorDbReader` class.
+At the moment, the decision is made based on the result value of the `is_anonymous_vpn` database field.
+The `is_anonymous` field is ignored.

+#####`is_anonymous`: Whether the IP address belongs to any sort of anonymous network
+#####`is_anonymous_vpn`: Whether the IP address belongs to an anonymous VPN system

+There might be a scenario where the IP is coming from a Proxy, in which case that IP would, rightly so, not be deemed a VPN, but it is still anonymous.
+You can choose to handle this scenario by overriding the method `parseDbLine` method and utilize the unused field in a way you see fit.

 ### Querying
 Once created, it contains methods to query a location by IP.